Question: Why are my Q30 quality scores low on NextSeq 500/550?

-While sequencing metrics differ between sequencing platforms (e.g. MiSeq versus HiSeq 4000), they are generally consistent across runs on the same platform.
-We have found, however, that Single Cell 3’ v2 libraries sequenced on NextSeq 500/550 can show significant variability in sequencing metrics (especially for Read 2) across different flow cell lots compared to other sequencers.
-Our studies suggest that the flow cell surface chemistry may negatively impact sequencing quality depending on the flow cell lot number.
+Answer: While sequencing metrics do differ across sequencing platforms (e.g. MiSeq versus HiSeq 4000), they are generally consistent across runs on the same platform.
+However, Single Cell 3’ v2 libraries sequenced on NextSeq 500/550 can show significant variability in sequencing metrics (especially for Read 2) across different flow cell lots compared to other sequencers.

 We have tested running the same library on different flow cell lots and observe Read 2 quality scores ranging from the upper 70s for one flow cell lot and between 20-40% for the worst performing flow cell lot.
 We consider a Q30 quality score less than 50% is to be poor.
 Overall, the majority of sequenced libraries we tested or our customers tested (55 out of 75) showed Read 2 Q30 scores greater than 50.